Rockies vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has picked up at least one hit in 11 games in a row.
-During his last 10 games he is batting .302 with two doubles, two home runs, a walk and seven RBI.
+- Guerrero has picked up at least one hit in 12 straight games.
+In his last 10 outings he is hitting .277 with three doubles, two home runs and eight RBI.

 Guerrero Recent Games